 With more consumers taking control and opting out of advertising they don’t want to see, brands need to know how to make sure their marketing strategy hits the mark, with the perfect mix of reach and relevance.

-Despite it being easier for brands to pre-test their ideas before launching a full-blown campaign, this only tells you what might work.
-After your strategy has played out, what happens then?
+Despite it being easier for brands to pre-test ideas before launching a full-blown ad campaign, this only tells you what might get consumers’ attention.

-It’s during post-campaign analysis of performance that real, actionable insights are revealed; insights with the power to supercharge future advertising strategies.
+It’s during a post-campaign analysis of performance that real, actionable insights are revealed; insights with the power to supercharge future advertising strategies.

 ‘Reach’ refers to the number of people who actually saw a company’s advertising.

 For example, TV media planners have a strong idea of the number of people who will be watching at a certain time, and can safely estimate how many will see it.

-- Find the frequency sweet spot.
+2. Find the frequency sweet spot

-This is the perfect number of impressions before an ad has the desired effect, and before over-exposure and fatigue kicks in.
+This is the perfect number of impressions before an ad has the desired effect, and before over-exposure and fatigue kick in.

 It takes passively-derived analytics and active survey data to get a true sense of whether something is working.

-So whether your ad aims to build brand affinity, brand equity, push a promotion or sell a specific product, collecting the right data is key.
+Whether your ad aims to build brand affinity, brand equity, push a promotion or sell a specific product, collecting the right data is key.
 Survey data enables you to ask precise questions of your audience that behavioral data could only allude to, such as:

 The overall benefit is being able to clearly see to what extent your campaign had the desired impact on a large sample of your audience, from which you can make broader assumptions.

-- Measure ROI with confidence.
+4. Measure ROI with confidence